FabricMC/fabric-meta/README.md

 ### /v1/versions/mappings/:game_version

-Lists all of the mappings for the provided game version
+Lists all of the mappings for the provided game version.

 ```json